rennanreis/energy-consumption-prediction/README.md

 ## Overview

-This project predicts energy consumption using variables such as temperature, humidity, and time of day.
-The model leverages multiple datasets to analyze and forecast energy usage patterns effectively.
+This project predicts energy consumption using temporal features such as the hour of the day and the day of the week.
+A baseline Linear Regression model was developed to analyze and forecast energy usage patterns effectively.
+The project involves data cleaning, feature engineering, predictive modeling, and visualization to understand energy consumption trends.

 ---